pokhalo/Food-Waste-Optimization/Documentation/technical_documentation.md

 ### How the NN works
 First the data is fetched from the database (db_repository), then it is combined into a desired dataframe (data_repository).
 Then, the menu items are encoded as one hot encoding (language processor).
 Then it is turned into numpy matrices of X (meaning feature matrix) and y (the correct value).
 Then it is split into training and testing data.

+The matrix consists of one hot encoded menu item and weekday as an integer.
+Consider using a date as well.

 When calling _learn, it will take training data, it will scale it and start fitting.
 Fitting algos etc. are done by the library itself.

 NeuralNetwork class is a subclass of ML_Model, this is so there can be multiple models efficiently.